 - Guidance on driver fitness for duty.

 - Developing a fatigue management plan for commercial vehicle drivers and operators.

-- AustRoads - Assessing fitness to drive - Clinical assessment record.
+- Austroads - Assessing fitness to drive for commercial vehicle drivers.

 - Austroads - Medical practitioners’ guidelines for assessing fitness to drive for commercial drivers.